 It was noted in the previous section that states must have legitimate grounds for regulating and restricting freedom of expression, including by the media.
 This section looks at the 14 internationally accepted specific grounds for such regulations or restrictions.
 These are the 14 grounds upon which there is broad international agreement on the legitimacy of restricting the media's publication of such content or otherwise regulating the media.
-Each one is dealt with, setting out the relevant provisions of the applicable international instruments, statements and declarations.
+Each ground is dealt with, setting out the relevant provisions of the applicable international instruments, statements and declarations.
 A summary and/or comment are provided where necessary.

-The 14 legitimate grounds for regulating, including prohibiting, the dissemination of certain forms of expression by the media, are:
+The 14 legitimate grounds for regulating, including the prohibition of, the dissemination of certain forms of expression by the media, are:

-- licensing and regulation of broadcasting and cinema
+- Licensing and regulation of broadcasting and cinema

-- protection of reputations
+- Protection of reputations

-- protection of rights of others generally
+- Protection of rights of others generally

-- protection of privacy
+- Protection of privacy

-- obscenity and the protection of children and morals, particularly child abuse images
+- Obscenity and the protection of children and morals

-- propaganda for war
+- Propaganda for war

-- hate or discriminatory speech, including xenophobic expression, hate crime incitement and genocide denialism
+- Hate speech or discriminatory speech

-- national security or territorial integrity
+- National security or territorial integrity

-- war or state of emergency
+- War or state of emergency

-- protection of public order or safety
+- Protection of public order or safety

-- protection of public health
+- Protection of public health

-- maintaining the authority and impartiality of the judiciary
+- Maintaining the authority and impartiality of the judiciary

-- for the prevention of crime
+- For the prevention of crime

-- preventing the disclosure of information received in confidence.
+- Preventing the disclosure of information received in confidence